vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-dns-records-with-terraform.md

 ### Updating DNS Registrar

 At this point, there is a manual step where we actually have to go to the web and click our way through.
 We need to ensure that our DNS registrar has namespaces of our hosted zone from route 53.
-You may be familiar with the process of updating NS records in your registrar, however, for full integration with AWS, here I will walk through how to transfer your domain to Route53 from your current registrar.
+You may be familiar with the process of updating NS records in your registrar.

-Your registrar can be anyone from GoDaddy, Cloudflared, DigitalOcean etc. (yes I had them all).
+You may have several registrar providers, in my case it is `GoDaddy`.
 So I leave you figure out how to find your DNS management in the registrar.
-Once you get there, next step is to move the DNS management to Route53
+Once you get there, next step is update the `NS` records to the ones that you have just created with the terraform in AWS.

-TODO

 ### Update DNS NameSpace records in your DNS registrar

 The new Route53 zone that we created using terraform above can be found in the [Hosted Zones](https://us-east-1.console.aws.amazon.com/route53/v2/hostedzones#).
 Open the zone and find the `NS` records.

-Next step is to copy those `NS` records and add them one by one into DNS registrar of your choice.
+Next step is to copy those `NS` records and add them one by one into DNS registrar of your choice (e.g. GoDaddy).
 These `NS` records essentially are addresses that will know how to find that DNS records of Route53.

 ### Add new DNS record